Hiking and walking through Las Alpujarras

 The route then follows part of the GR-7 long-distance walking route for a while, and also the Acequia Real, which brings irrigation waters to Mairena and Jubar.
 Further on, join the Camino Anduron, which, even though it is the steepest descent route, still passes through areas of typical mountain farmland.

-Eventually this will bring you out at the highway.
-Turn left onto this road in order to return to Laroles, not forgetting to first stop off at the Rio Laroles Recreation area.
+Eventually this will bring you out at the road.
+Turn left in order to return to Laroles, not forgetting to first stop off at the Rio Laroles Recreation area.

 Tedel Cojayar - Mecina Tedel